-The above assessment tools will be available to the Student Deans in order to determine whether or not a student has met the criteria for approved Christian character.
-If a student fails to demonstrate approved Christian character after the first review, he or she will be placed on Christian
+The Student Deans will review all of the items above to determine whether or not a student has met the criteria for approved Christian character.
+If a student fails to demonstrate approved Christian character after the first review, he or she will be placed on Christian Character Warning.

-Character Warning.
 This warning is designed to be a warning that the student's character must improve by his next review, or that student will not be eligible to graduate.
-If a student fails to demonstrate approved Christian character on his or her second assessment, he or she will be placed on Christian Character Probation and reviewed once again one semester prior to graduation.
+If a student fails to demonstrate approved

+Christian character on his or her second assessment, he or she will be placed on Christian Character Probation and reviewed once again one semester prior to graduation.
 If that review is failed, the student will not be eligible for graduation.